aidswidjaja/aidswidjaja/README.md

 </div>
 </center>

 Since the beginning of 2023, I have quit all computing-related activities, marking the end of a hobby which had been a significant part of my life until then.
 This includes programming and anything set up here on my GitHub page.
-I've decided to move on with my life, make new friends, forge stronger bonds with old ones and explore new things (studying finance at university, playing in an orchestra, working at a hospital, trying out kendo and saving up money to travel somewhere).
-No new features, updates or maintenance will be performed on any of the projects I (used to) maintain.
-Thank you for all your support and understanding.
+I've decided to move on with my life, make new friends, forge stronger bonds with old ones and explore new things (studying finance at university, playing in an orchestra, working at a hospital, trying out kendo and saving up money to travel somewhere). **No new features, updates or maintenance will be performed on any of the projects I (used to) maintain, including security patches.**

 I used to be sad that it was over, but now I'm happy it happened.